My Quiet Kitchen

 • 2 teaspoons toasted sesame oil

-• 2 teaspoons freshly grated ginger root - a large thumb-size piece
+• 2 teaspoons freshly grated ginger root - a thumb-size piece

-• 1 teaspoon crushed red pepper flakes - reduce for less spiciness
+• 1 teaspoon crushed red pepper flakes - reduce for less spicy sauce

 Instructions